IOM radiologist examining a migrant's X-ray (2016)

 In 2012, IOM, in cooperation with the Ministry of Foreign Affairs of Ukraine, evacuated about 150 Ukrainians, mainly women and children, from war-torn Syria.
 Earlier, IOM evacuated Ukrainian citizens, as well as other foreigners, from Libya.

 Since 2003, IOM Ukraine has been providing reintegration assistance to Ukrainian nationals who are voluntarily returning from abroad due to the lack of legal grounds for further stay or similar reasons.
-Currently IOM assists Ukrainian returnees from such countries as Italy, Poland, Belgium, the Netherlands, Great Britain, Switzerland, Ireland, the Slovak Republic, Latvia, Estonia, Greece, Norway, Denmark, Finland, and Georgia.
+Currently IOM assists Ukrainian returnees from such countries as Italy, Poland, Belgium, the Netherlands, Great Britain, Switzerland, Ireland, the Slovak Republic, Latvia, Estonia, Greece, Germany, Norway, Denmark, Finland, and Georgia.
 IOM’s services include airport and onward transportation assistance, short term accommodation upon request, vocational training and assistance in setting up a small business.

 Travel and reintegration assistance to migrants: photo gallery